stephezi/dice-game/README.md

 4. If a 1 is rolled the player loses their score and the next player must take their turn.

-5.Players can hold and added their temp score to an overall score.
+5. Players can hold and added their temp score to an overall score.